-There is a possibility that large volumes of fluid containing diluted local anesthetic drugs and epinephrine that are injected into fatty deposits during surgery may contribute to fluid overload or systemic reaction to these medications.
-Additional treatment including hospitalization may be necessary.
+There is the possibility that large volumes of fluid containing dilute local anesthetic drugs and epinephrine that is injected into fatty deposits during surgery may contribute to fluid overload or systemic reaction to these medications.
+Additional treatment, including hospitalization, may be necessary.